All Episodes

 A touch of history that haunts the immigration debate 158 years after the land changed hands.

-An evil war is responsible for this.
+Yes, my friends, an evil war is responsible for this.

-The territory to the north, half of Mexico at the time, was ripped away in 1848 after a U.S. invasion that ended with the capture of Mexico City, the halls of Montesuma, as the U.S. Marine hymn terms it.
+The territory to the north, half of Mexico at the time, was ripped away in 1848 after a U.S. invasion that ended with the capture of Mexico City, the halls of Montezuma, as the U.S. Marine hymn terms it.

 Conflict was called the most unjust war ever waged by a stronger against a weaker nation.

-That was said by Ulysses S. Grant, uh, who took part and later gained fame as commander of the Union side in the Civil War.
+That was said by Ulysses S. Grant, who took part and later gained fame as commander of the Union side in the Civil War.

-He was also America's eighteenth president.
+He was also America's 18th president.

 Primary school textbooks harp on it.

-Intellectuals often refer to it, museums are dedicated to it.
+Intellectuals often refer to it.

-To the North, some anti-immigration activists see migrants as a threat to U.S. land and culture, part of a Spanish-speaking invasion that'll reclaim the American Southwest.
+To the north, some anti-immigration activists see migrants as a threat to U.S. land and culture, part of a Spanish-speaking invasion that'll reclaim the American Southwest.

 It's amazing what an oppressor nation we are, folks.